algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Management/Risk-Management-Plan.md

 - Impact: High, Medium, or Low

 The risk matrix will be used to determine the level of risk associated with each identified risk.

-## Risk Mitigation Strategies

-The project team will develop strategies to mitigate each identified risk.
-The following strategies will be used:

-- Avoid: Strategies to avoid the risk altogether
-- Transfer: Strategies to transfer the risk to a third party
-- Mitigate: Strategies to reduce the likelihood and/or impact of the risk
-- Accept: Strategies to accept the risk and develop a plan to address the risk if it occurs

 ## Risk Identification